Saturday, Jan 29, 2011

 In March of 2008, Mom died after battling cancer.
 My life began to boil.
 Relationships exploded.
 I got lost.
 I didn’t know who I really was anyway, but now things got worse.
 I could stand here for hours and talk about those dark days, the weeks and weeks that lasted more than six long months.

 Come to think of it, though, I have talked about it for hours; at Celebrate Recovery, with people I now know are safe, in open share groups, in two step studies, over lunches and dinners and cups of coffee in a corner of a restaurant with my sponsor.
-And with my wife.
 Matt was the second person I felt safe and open with. (the first being my wife) He became my sponsor and one of my accountability partners.
 God guided us into an open and honest relationship that began the healing process that literally saved my life.
 I’ve been able to take that security, friendship and safety into other relationships.
 I remember one day making the comment to my wife: “You know, Honey, I’m realizing that God, through Celebrate Recovery has been making one person out of me instead of three or four.”
 I told her that she had been married to more than one husband, but they were all me.

 A major healing point occurred in me when we were in the 3rd book at my first step study.
 We were sharing about our relationship with God.
 I had been cautiously stepping into new territory in my walk with Him.
 I realized in a deeper way than ever before that God loved me, accepted me, and that Jesus liked to spend time with me.
 “JESUS LIKES SPENDING TIME WITH ME”!!!
 I am loved and accepted!
 The healing process of that thought is continuing to invade my inmost being and bring peace to my soul.